 Security in the Modern Workplace?

 Security is a broad area, it covers almost every aspect of the work place, from when we walk in through doors, sit at our workstations, and send files.
-Thankfully, there are some cool things happening with Azure that allows us to expand out security in new and powerful ways.
+Thankfully, there are some cool things happening with Azure that allow us to expand security in new and powerful ways.

 Security is as easy as A..B..C…

-Get started quickly usin intelligent and available Azure Security Services
+Get started quickly using intelligent and available Azure Security Services

 - Azure Security Center

 - Configure – Update management, scripting automation and configuration

 - Govern – Policy and cost management

 - Secure – Security Management and Threat Protection